 The B.A.
-Rudolph Foundation is committed to the principle of diversity in all areas.
+Rudolph Foundation is committed to the principles of diversity, equity and inclusion.
 In that spirit, we are particularly dedicated to reaching applicants from a broad spectrum of qualified people.
-Applicants with diverse backgrounds, experiences, ability and perspectives are encouraged to apply.
+Dreamers, first-generation college students, LGBTQI individuals, people of color and people with disabilities are strongly encouraged to apply.

 - Female or identifies as female.